redsoxfantom/dockerbuilder/README.md

 Path to the context to use when building.
 If not specified, defaults to '/current/working/directory'

 `--dev`
-Creates a "dev" Docker image (image will be tagged with `:dev`, image will run immediately after being build).
+Creates a "dev" Docker image (image will be tagged with `:dev`, image will run immediately after being built).
 Note that passing `--dev` causes the `--latest` and `--tags` parameters to be ignored

 `--dev_args DEV_ARGS`
 Arguments to pass to Docker when running in dev mode.
 Defaults to "`-i -t --rm --network host --name <imagename>`"